How we work

 Our business-led Strategic Board sets the strategic direction of the LEP, providing clear strategic leadership and championing shared SELEP priorities.
 It is the main SELEP interface with Government, bringing together both private and public sectors to drive local growth and job creation and to oversee all SELEP activity to deliver this aim.

 The Strategic Board has key representatives of both the SME business community and larger businesses operating in the area.
-It is chaired by Christian Brodie and supported by a Deputy Chair.
+It is chaired by Sarah Dance.

 Major funding decisions: SELEP Accountability Board